wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/Stop and start an EDS adapter.md

 Complete the follwing to stop an EDS adapter:

-1. Start any [Configuration tool](xref:ConfigurationTools) capable of making HTTP requests.
+1. Start any tool capable of making HTTP requests.
 2. Execute a POST command to the following endpoint, replacing `<adapterId>` with the adapter that you want to stop:

     ```http